What is the California Earned Income Tax Credit (CalEITC)?

 To protect yourself from fraud or paying more than you should to file your tax returns, you should get your taxes done at a Volunteer Income Tax Assistance (VITA) location for free, open in neighborhoods throughout the state starting February 1st.

 If you qualify for the EITC, you are eligible to file for free, no-cost in-person tax help through the VITA program.
-Even if you aren’t eligible for the EITC, VITA is available for people with incomes up to $54,000.
+Even if you aren’t eligible for the EITC, VITA is available for people with low to limited incomes!
+Check back in January 2020 for income eligibility.

 For more information visit CalEITC4Me.org